-At least half a dozen well-established consumer DNA testing companies operate according to one similar model: a consumer buys a kit (ranging from $70 to $200), collects a saliva sample, returns the kit to the company in a prepaid mailer, and receives online access to explore the DNA results.
-Some test makers claim that customers’ DNA samples can reveal everything from their ethnic roots, to how they metabolize caffeine, to their odds for developing Parkinson’s disease.
+At least half a dozen well-established consumer DNA testing companies operate according to one similar model: A consumer buys a kit (ranging from $60 to $200), collects a saliva sample, returns the kit to the company in a prepaid mailer, and receives online access to explore the DNA results.
+Some test manufacturers claim that customers’ DNA samples can reveal everything from their ethnic roots, to how they metabolize caffeine, to their odds for developing Parkinson’s disease.

-As the popularity of these genetic testing kits has increased, so has awareness in the medical community of the need to better inform consumers about the limitations of the kits.
+As the popularity of these genetic testing kits has increased, so has awareness in the medical community of the need to better inform consumers about the limitations of them.
 Two Yale Medicine experts break down the pros and cons offered by these tests.

 As long as consumers are aware of potential risks, which not only includes the possibility of learning about worrisome health information but also awareness that companies store the data for internal research, then getting such a kit as a gift could be fun, says Michele Spencer-Manzon, MD, assistant professor of genetics and of pediatrics at Yale School of Medicine.